Introducing POA Network

 Open, public, permissioned network based on Ethereum protocol with Proof of Authority consensus, reached by independent pre-selected validators.

-Welcome to Oracles Network Medium.
+Welcome to POA Network Medium.
 In this blog, we will share the project’s updates, our vision, mission, as well as the thoughts on the industry’s developments, potential threats and opportunities.

 But first things first…

-We are excited to announce our project, Oracles Network, and we are releasing our first draft of the whitepaper for the community to review.
+We are excited to announce our project, POA Network, and we are releasing our first draft of the whitepaper for the community to review.

-Oracles Network is open, public, permissioned network based on Ethereum protocol with Proof of Authority consensus, reached by independent pre-selected validators.
-We envision Oracles Network as a first step towards realizing our vision of horizontal blockchain scalability by creating a swarm of blockchains with Proof of Authority consensus, connected by interledger protocols, like Polkadot.
+POA Network launches Core Network, open, public, permissioned network based on Ethereum protocol with Proof of Authority consensus, reached by independent pre-selected validators.
+We envision Core Network as a first step towards realizing our vision of horizontal blockchain scalability by creating a swarm of blockchains with Proof of Authority consensus, connected by interledger protocols.
 Designing such ecosystem has a potential to resolve the issues of transactions speed, blockchain throughput, and cost of networks.

 Yes, but why: